diandianyi05/instavote-deploy/README.md

 Type of code and their respective paths are,

-  * flux/*  :  Deployment/Sync Manifests for FluxCD.
+  * flux/*  :  Deployment/Sync Manifests for fluxcd.
   * kustomize/*  : Either plain YAMLs or additinally environment specific kustomize overlays.
   * helm/* : Helm charts source code.